-In 2015, the restaurant chain was hit by the E. coli outbreak, and then salmonella and norovirus, all within in the course of a year.
-Hundreds of customers came down sick.
+In 2015, Chipotle’s food production was hit by an E. coli outbreak, and then salmonella and norovirus, all within the course of a year.
+Hundreds of customers saw themselves become sick from a foodborne illness.
 By the end of 2016, Chipotle’s total sales had fallen from $4.5 billion to under $4 billion.

-Chipotle is by no means the only restaurant to be confronted by food safety issues.
-But while a giant chain may be able to withstand the reputational and financial impact of its food safety and sanitation crisis, smaller restaurants are not as fortunate.
-A mistake can lead to an illness, a complaint, a damaged reputation, and ultimately a health inspection which could see your restaurant closing its doors for good.
+While a giant chain may be able to withstand the reputational and financial impact of a food safety and sanitation crisis, smaller restaurants are not as fortunate.
+A mistake can lead to illness from a pathogen or bacterium, a complaint, a damaged reputation, and ultimately a health inspection which could see your restaurant closing its doors for good.

-Whether you’re just opening your restaurant or have already been operating one for years, maintaining food safety standards is critical to its survival.
+Whether you’re just opening your restaurant or have already been operating one for years, maintaining food safety and COVID-19 safety standards is critical to your survival.

 Without meeting inspections or adhering to local health codes, you will not even have the opportunity to open your doors to diners.